karawash/SmartCells-Web-App/README.md

 ## SmartCells

-SmartCells system is composed of a general ecosystem of<br>
+SmartCells is a web interface for intelligent distributed system under development.
-components, not a point product or single vendor solution, <br>
-and has basic, specific requirements to meet the intelligence <br>
-needs of enterprise Cloud organizations.
-It is mainly based <br>
-on building	a standard center of instructions, known as a<br> Cloud Brain, which is	capable to serve intelligently any type of<br>
-request given by other machines (commanders) based on <br> some properties.
+It is mainly based on building a standard center of instructions for Cloud Web services, known as a Cloud Brain.
+It is	capable to serve intelligently any type of request given by other machines (commanders) based on the Cells collaboration properties.